atlassian/react-beautiful-dnd/README.md

 #### (Phase: dragging): body element

 We apply a cursor while dragging to give user feedback that a drag is occurring.
 You are welcome to override this.
 A good point to do this is the `onDragStart` event.
-This style is applied on both the `drag handle` as well as the `body`.
-We apply it to the `body` in case the user pointer *slips* off the `drag handle` during a drag.
-This is possible as we throttle movements into request animation frames.

 ```css
 cursor: grabbing;